Waistcoat: Scouting

 In the Girl Scouts of the USA, vests are used as an alternative to the sash for the display of badges.

 Sport

 Waistcoats, alongside bowties, are commonly worn by billiard players during a tournament.
 It is usually worn in snooker and blackball tournaments in the United Kingdom.

 History

 Man's sleeved waistcoat of silk woven to shape, 1747.

 The predecessors to the waistcoat are the Middle Age-era doublet and gambeson.

 Various types of waistcoats may have been worn in theatrical manners such as performances and masquerades prior to what is said to be the early origins of the vest.

-The brightly coloured silk waistcoats popularised in France and England from the 17th century – influenced by the exotic Indian and other "Eastern" attire of returning English travellers – became an element of the ensemble that presaged the development of the three-piece lounge suit, together with the cravat, derived from a scarf worn by Croatian mercenaries fighting for King Louis XIII of France, and the justacorps, a coat influenced by the long zupans worn in Poland and Ukraine.
+The brightly coloured silk waistcoats popularised in France and England from the 17th century became an element of the ensemble that presaged the development of the three-piece lounge suit, together with the cravat, derived from a scarf worn by Croatian mercenaries fighting for King Louis XIII of France, and the justacorps, a coat influenced by the long zupans worn in Poland and Ukraine.